SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/test_aggregator_image/FUNCTIONAL_DESCRIPTION.md

   and all tap fields are parsed by the generated bindings from `xds-protos`.
 - A trace marked truncated is treated as an infrastructure error rather than producing potentially incorrect statistics.
-- The 16 MiB receive limit is finite.
-A larger pre-match buffered stream can still be marked truncated and will fail decoding.
+- `MAX_BUFFERED_RX_BYTES` is finite.
+A larger pre-match buffered stream can be marked truncated and will fail decoding with the effective limit and remediation included in the error.